-Dual-channel DDR2 800 memory support 2000
+Dual-channel DDR3 1333 memory support 01333 0106

-The motherboard supports DDR2 memory that features data transfer rates of 800/667 MHz to meet the higher bandwidth requirements of the latest 3D graphics. multimedia, and Internet applications.
-The dual-channel DDR2 architecture doubles the bandwidth of your system memory to boost system performance. eliminating bottlenecks with peak bandwidths of up to 12.8 GB/s.
-Furthermore, this motherboard does not restrict the memory size across two channels.
-Users may install different memory size DIMMs into the two channels and enjoy dual-channel and single-channel functions at the same time.
-This new feature optimizes the use of available memory size.
-See page 2-17 for details.
+The motherboard supports DDR3 memory that features data transfer rates of 1333/1066/800 MHz to meet the higher bandwidth requirements of the latest 3D graphics, multimedia, and Internet applications.
+The dual-channel DDR3 architecture doubles the bandwidth of your system memory to boost system performance.
+See page 2-18 for details.